-- Open the lid and flip the meat onto an unused section of grill grates where the temperature is still high.
-Again, close and let sit for 2-3 minutes and don’t touch it.
+- Flip the meat onto an unused section of the grill grates where the temperature is still high.
+Again, let it sit for 2-3 minutes and don’t touch it.

 - Use an instant read thermometer to check to see if the meat is done (click here for how to use a digital meat thermometer properly).
 If so, remove it from the grill, and let it sit for a couple of minutes before serving.

 - Thicker cuts will require additional cooking time to finish.
 Move the meat to an area away from direct heat, for indirect cooking NOT over the heat source until it comes up to the required internal temperature (as measured by a thermometer probe.)